johnrobinsn/pongfrompixels/README.md

 python pg_pong.py
 ```

 If you'd like to see the pong game rendered in a window while you train use the render option.
+This will slow down training a bit but is still fun to watch (at least for a bit).

 ```
 python pg_pong.py --render